agilecustoms/release/docs/features/dev-release.md

 # Dev release

-Besides normal releases, prereleases and maintenance releases, this action supports a special type of release called **dev-release**.
+Besides normal releases, prereleases, and maintenance releases, this action supports a special type of release called **dev-release**.
 It sounds similar to prerelease, so let's clarify the difference:

 **prerelease** is an industry standard, though some tools use different terms